stev0025/communication_robot_station/README.md

 Both robots and stations communicate via low-rate wireless personal area network (LR-WPAN) is a 802.15.4 Protocol.

 ### Data Exchange
+- Broadcast availability message: Station broadcast the availability for robot to pick-up
-- Handshake Message: Initiate session between a robot and a station.
+- Handshake Message: Robot initiate session with a station.
 A handshake message with a payload of 100 bytes.
-- Real-Time Messages: During the session, real-time messages with a payload of 50 bytes is exchanged.
+- Real-Time Messages: During the session, robot sends real-time messages with a payload of 50 bytes.

 ### Timing Constraints
 The interval for real-time message exchange should not exceed 100 milliseconds.